Nonstationary Gaussian Process Surrogates

 Observe that {\tt laGP} performs relatively well, but interestingly not as well as an ordinary GP (represented by GP SVEC).
 Our explanation here is that {\tt laGP} was designed for massive data settings on the scale of millions of observations.
-It was developed primarily with speed and parallelization in mind, with non-stationary flexibility being a byproduct of its divide-and-conquer approach.
-These data do indeed benefit from deliberate non-stationary modeling, as indicated by the TGP and DGP ESS comparators.
+It was developed primarily with speed and parallelization in mind, with nonstationary flexibility being a byproduct of its divide-and-conquer approach.
+These data do indeed benefit from deliberate nonstationary modeling, as indicated by the TGP and DGP ESS comparators.
 We believe TGP edges out DGP on this example because the process benefits from crude, axis-aligned partitioning.
 We observed a high degree of TGP partitioning on the eighth, ``panel-angle'' input.
 It would seem the orientation of Hubble's solar panels is driving regime changes in drag dynamics.
 Both TGP and DGP ESS utilize a fully Bayesian approach to inference for all unknown quantities.
 Consequently they have high predictive accuracy (via RMSE) and UQ (via CRPS).